apache/cloudstack-docs-admin/source/templates.rst

    If you need the template to be enabled to reset passwords from the CloudStack UI or API, install the password change script into the image at this point.
-See `Section 12.14, “Adding Password Management to Your Templates” <#add-password-management-to-templates>`__.
+See :ref:`adding-password-management-to-templates`.

 #.